-Incidentally, King Charles II introduced the Dutch marine artist William van der Velde to London as his official marine artist thus establishing a tradition of British marine painting to which logically, I am an heir.
+Incidentally, King Charles II of England introduced the Dutch marine artist William van der Velde to London as his official marine artist thus establishing a tradition of British marine painting to which logically, I am an heir.

 The ‘Merry Monarch’ also introduced the sport of yachting, some thing else many of us love in common with King Charles II.

 I found with Guy’s help most of what I needed including some amazing 19th century and even earlier, one dated 1770, drawings and charts.

 I found myself allowed to handle original documents, awesome or what ?

 To follow that using dairies and ships logs it was relatively easy to establish the composition you can enjoy in my painting which needs a home, « Lapérouse and the First Fleet », enjoy.

 The ships of Lapérouse Astrolabe and La Boisselle were on a voyage of scientific discovery at a time when very few Europeans had entered the vast Pacific Ocean.